earlham-sherlock/earlham-sherlock.github.io/doc/readme.md

 `uniprot_id_mapping` table.
 If you need more than 10 interactions, then of course you can add your own filtering criteria and delete `LIMIT 10`.

 Please note, the ID mapping is not necessarily unambiguous.
-If there is no uniprot mapping, or there is more than one uniprot mapping for the given protein, then it can skip or return with multiple uniprot interactions for a single original interaction defined in the Intact database.
+If there is no uniprot mapping, or there are more than one uniprot mapping for the given protein, then it can skip or return with multiple uniprot interactions for a single original interaction defined in the Intact database.